O3Labs/utxo-splitter/readme.md

 ### Usage
-1. close this project
+1. clone this project
 2. Install neo-utils by `go get github.com/o3labs/neo-utils`
 3. open `main.go`
-4. edit `numberOfSplits` and `amountOfGas` and `network` variables to suits your need.
+4. edit `numberOfSplits` and `amountOfGas` and `network` variables to suit your needs.
 5. run it by `go run main.go`
 6. your will see the rax transaction hex string that is ready to be sent with `sendrawtransaction`